-The principle should be that the centre submits marks which it has standardised internally before submission to the awarding body.
+The principle should be that the marks the centre submits to the awarding body have been internally standardised.
 This will then enable the awarding body's moderation process to be undertaken successfully.

-5. What should a centre do if it is challenged about a candidate's mark after moderation?
+What should a centre do if it is challenged about a candidate's mark after moderation?

-The internal review process must be completed prior to an awarding body's date for submitting marks.
+The internal review process must be completed prior to the awarding body's deadline for submitting marks.
 Any candidates submitting later requests for a review must therefore be informed that they are out of time.
-Centres must publish and communicate clear deadlines for candidates to submit a request for a review of the mark before the date for submitting marks.
+Centres must publish and communicate clear deadlines for candidates to submit a request for a review of the centre mark before the date for submitting marks to the awarding body.

-6. What materials should the centre make available to candidates so they can decide whether to proceed with a request for a review of an internal assessment?
+What materials should the centre make available to candidates so they can decide whether to proceed with a request for a review of an internal assessment?

 Generally, copies of the marked assessment materials and the mark scheme or assessment criteria should be made available, as a minimum.
 Additional materials may vary from subject to subject.
-For some marked assessment materials, such as art work and recordings, it may be more appropriate for them to be shared under supervised conditions.
+For some marked assessment materials, such as artwork and recordings, it may be more appropriate for them to be shared under supervised conditions.

-7. What constitutes 'sufficient time' for a candidate to study copies of materials and decide whether he/she wishes to request a review of the mark awarded by the centre?
+What constitutes 'sufficient time' for a candidate to study copies of materials and decide whether he/she wishes to request a review of the mark awarded by the centre?

 Centres should normally allow at least five working days.
-This may vary depending on, for example, the subject, the size of the cohort and the number of teachers of that subject at the centre.
+This may vary depending on, for example, the subject, the size of the cohort and the number of subject teachers at the centre.
 Centres should provide a clear deadline to candidates which takes into account the time it will take to review any marks and submit the final marks to the awarding body by the published deadline.
 Candidates must not be allowed access to original assessment material, including artefacts, unless supervised.

-8. Will an awarding body allow centre assessed marks to be submitted after the published deadline to specifically accommodate candidates' requests for reviews of an internal assessment?
+8 Will an awarding body allow centre assessed marks to be submitted after the published deadline to specifically accommodate candidates' requests for reviews of an internal assessment?